hansottowirtz/adobe-uxp-types-crawler/README.md

 ## Intro

-_Currently only includes types for Photoshop_
+_Currently only includes types for Photoshop and UXP_

 This project is a quickly hacked together Typescript .d.ts generator for Adobe UXP (for Photoshop).
 It uses Puppeteer to crawl https://www.adobe.io/photoshop/uxp/ps_reference/ and subpages, and `dts-dom` to